CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/11-Globus Installation.md

 ---
-title: "Globus UH Login and Connect Personal Installation"
+title: "Creating Globus Account with UH Login and Install Globus Connect Personal Installation"
 teaching: 2
 exercises: 2
 question:
+- "How do I create a Globus account using your UH credential?"
 - "How do I install Globus Connect Personal on my PC, Mac, Linux, or Unix?"
 objectives:
 - "Connect your UH account with Globus"